 Jesse’s parents have seen enormous growth in their son since he first came to The Guild.
 They are delighted that he now uses a hall pass to go to the bathroom by himself at school, and were thrilled to discover that when he’s at their homes, with minimal prompting, he is able to wash his hands, clear his dishes and recycle his trash.
 He has thrived on the structure provided by The Guild School and Maple House.

 “We are hoping that his progress with these types of activities of daily living will continue into adulthood, so that he can transfer these skills into the wider community,” say Jesse’s parents.
 “Any small steps toward increased independence are a huge accomplishment for Jesse, and we don’t take his progress for granted.”

 Jesse, who is very outgoing, particularly enjoys recreational activities, community engagement outings and vocational education at The Guild.
 His vocational endeavors have included collecting and sorting recycling, doing laundry, washing dishes, taking lunch orders and stocking vending machines.

-"For Jesse, vocational education is a way to expend his energy in a productive way,” says Shawn Massak, director of employment services at The Guild.
+"For Jesse, vocational education is a way to expend his energy in a productive way,” says Shawn Massak, manager of employment services at The Guild.
 “He also enjoys the opportunity to interact with new people.
 Jesse earns (good behavior) tokens for his work, but he’s really motivated more by completing the task.
 It’s important to him.”